Can I join QLeave?

 - as a casual, part-time or full-time employee

-- as a sole trader subcontractor (providing substantially labour only)
+- as a sole trader subcontractor (other additional criteria may apply)

-If you’re eligible, you can click here to join QLeave online, or contact us to have a hard copy posted to you.
+If you believe you're eligible, you can click here to join QLeave online, or contact us to have a registration form posted to you.
 You may also be registered when your employer submits a Worker Service Return at the end of the financial year.

 Who is not eligible?

 - individuals who are paid to achieve a stated result or outcome and:

 - supply all, or substantially all, of the plant and equipment or tools of trade needed to perform the work and:

 - are, or would be, liable for the cost of fixing a fault with the work performed

 - sole traders working direct to the public

 - people operating as a partner in a partnership